-People often ask me to explain autism to them (once they know I work with students on the autism spectrum).
+Often, when people learn I work with students on the autism spectrum, they ask me to describe autism.
 It has taken me some time to come up with an answer that I feel adequately encompasses a definition of autism.
-Part of the difficulty is that the students I have worked with have been so varied.
-They have ranged from very little language to very articulate and from aversive to touch to highly affectionate, etc. With that being said, I hope my discussion below will give you a fuller understanding of autism spectrum disorder.
+The difficulty, in part, is that the students I have worked with have been so varied.
+They have ranged from very little language to very articulate, and from an aversivion to touch to highly affectionate, etc. With that being said, I hope my discussion below will give you a fuller understanding of autism spectrum disorder.

 - Autistic Disorder (also called “classic” autism) This is what most people think of when hearing the word “autism.”
 People with autistic disorder usually have significant language delays, social and communication challenges, and unusual behaviors and interests.
 Many people with autistic disorder also have an intellectual disability.